isaru66/az-aks-app-landing-zone/modules/aks/README.md

 # Azure Kubernetes Service (AKS) Module

-A comprehensive Terraform module for deploying production-ready Azure Kubernetes Service clusters with best practices.
+This module deploys a production-ready Azure Kubernetes Service cluster with security and operational best practices.

 ## Prerequisites and Setup